asadiyan/fsblog/README.md

 # fsblog
-a blog systerm based on file system just for education perpose
+a blog systerm based on file system just for education purposes.